Opening F-111 dump and burn at Riverfire 2006, an annual fireworks/RAAF spectacular at South Bank in Brisbane, Saturday September 2nd 2006

 Totalling $ trillion

-Regarding Australia's debtor nation status in fifth position, ever since we were first settled we've relied on other countries to invest in us to help us get going.
+Regarding Australia's debtor nation status in 8th position, ever since we were first settled we've relied on other countries to invest in us to help us get going.
 And our public service has always been somewhat top heavy.

 See a recent chart below for how much we are individually and corporately in debt to "managed funds" (in Australia as well as overseas).